Home > Preparedness > Plan For Emergencies > Winter Weather

 • Numbness

-If you or someone you know shows these symptoms, seek medical attention immediately, or go to the emergency room.
+If you or someone you know shows these symptoms, move into a warm space and seek medical attention immediately, or go to the emergency room.

 Keep Your Pets Safe During Extreme Cold